jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 advantage.
 [Appendix i](#appendix_http_limits) lists some actual limits.

-Nodes in an n-tier architecture defy categorisation as 'client' or 'server' in a way which is appropriate from all frames of reference.
+Nodes in an n-tier architecture defy categorisation as 'client' or 'server' in a way that is appropriate from all frames of reference.
 A node might be labeled as the 'server' from the layer below and 'client' from the layer above.
 Although the "client software" labels in the figures \ref{rest_timeline_1} and \ref{rest_timeline_2} hint at